 Raising a Concern or Making an Allegation

-Anyone wishing to raise a concern should do so either verbally or in writing to the Designated Safeguarding Officer (DSO), HR Manager or Welfare Officer.
+Anyone wishing to raise a concern should do so either verbally or in writing to the Designated Safeguarding Officer (DSO) or the Group HR Director.
 The concern needs to be as specific as possible including any names, dates and locations where possible.

-The DSO, HR Manager and Welfare Officer can be contacted as follows:
+The DSO and Group HR Director can be contacted as follows:

 1. This is Notts County Football Club's (hereinafter referred to as NCFC) written policy on the recruitment of ex-offenders, which will be made available to all disclosure applicants at the outset of the recruitment process.

 2. NCFC is committed to a comprehensive policy of equal opportunities for all in the workplace.
 We are committed to fair treatment of our staff, potential staff, children or users of our services regardless of race, gender, religion, sexual orientation, age, physical/mental disability or offending background.
 We select candidates for interview based on their skills, qualifications and experience.
 This policy confirms NCFC's specific commitment to ensuring that ex-offenders are not subjected to discrimination in recruitment and/or employment.

 3. To this end, NCFC will provide equal opportunities for ex-offenders, where their conviction has become 'spent' in relation to recruitment, education, training, promotion, transfer and terms and conditions of employment.

 4. A disclosure is requested only after consideration has been given to the roles and responsibilities included in the job description and is considered to be proportionate and relevant to the position concerned.
 For those positions where an enhanced disclosure is required, the recruitment documents used including job specifications, advertisements and recruitment briefs will contain a statement that a disclosure will be requested in the event of the individual being offered the position.

 5. The following wording is to be applied where a disclosure is considered to be relevant to the position.